 Chandigarh is the closest major Railway Station from where it will take around 9 hours to reach Manali by bus or car.
 Apart from that Joginder Nagar railway station near Mandi can be considered as the nearest one.
 However, the connectivity can be limited to it from far-flung places in India.

 The distance of Manali from Delhi is 570 km (approximately) and it takes around 12-14 hours to reach depending upon traffic and how you drive.

 Generally, the route followed for Manali from Delhi by road is –

 Delhi – Ambala (188 KM) – Chandigarh – Roopnagar (282 KM) – Kiratpur – Bilaspur (371 KM) – Sunder Nagar – Mandi (440 KM) – Pandoh – Aut (481 KM) – Kullu – Manali (570 KM)

-Especially, the drive from Kiratpur to Sunder Nagar is horrible with with trucks running madly all over the road on both sides, slowing you down terribly.
-A slight Chandigarh to Roopnagar stretch is also in bad shape but rest of the road conditions are pure bliss to drive.
+Especially, the drive from Kiratpur to Sunder Nagar is horrible with trucks running madly all over the road on both sides, slowing you down terribly.
+A slight Chandigarh to Roopnagar stretch is also in bad shape but the rest of the road conditions are pure bliss to drive.

 Bus Service from Delhi – Manali